-This tea is an absolute work of love.
+This tea, like everything that Zhang Wenhua grows, is an absolute work of love.
 Tender, tiny, meticulously picked and handcrafted leaves open up in your teapot; it would seem that they were harvested a few hours ago.

 Anji Bai Cha (安吉白茶 | White Tea from Anji) is a cultivar that has been commercially farmed in Anji (province of Zhejiang) since the 1980's.

 The name of the tea might be confusing: this tea is processed as a 'green' tea.
 It is called 'white' because of the very light colour of the cultivar's young leaves, not because it is processed as a white tea.